Fallen Redwood Cave Map & Location

 Lat 34.2, Lon 79.1

 The enemies inside are mid-tier (mostly Therizinos and Spinos in the wider sections) and the tunnels are open enough to fit most ground mounts.
-A great beginner artifact run for new survivors looking to bag their first one.
+A fine beginner cave — just don't go in expecting a trophy.

 Jungle Dungeon (Lava Golem Cave) Map & Location